 In this Master's programme you will acquire knowledge and expertise for carrying out lifetime and reliability calculations and tests for different types of mechanical structures, especially for welded metal constructions under various types of loading conditions, including harsh environmental loads (e.g. wind, ice, seawater etc.) and dynamic loading cases.

-You will also acquire good understanding about strength and ductility properties of metallic materials and their behaviour under long-term loading cases together with their weldability aspects.
+You will also acquire a good understanding of the strength and ductility properties of metallic materials and their behavior under long-term loading cases together with their weldability aspects.